Scifabric/pybossa/doc/user/tutorial.rst

 Adding an icon to the project
 =============================

 It is possible also to add a nice icon for the project.
-By default PyBossa will render a 100x100 pixels empty thumbnail for those projects that do not provide it.
+By default PYBOSSA will render a 100x100 pixels empty thumbnail for those projects that do not provide it.